AparnaJoshi007/explained/content/2020-09-03-trustless-authentication-system.md

 While the traditional authentication systems are simple and amazing, it puts the user accounts at jeopardy.
 Nearly 81% of data breaches that happened over the last few years are due to stolen and weak passwords.

 Now think of a system where the passwords or its hashes are not stored.
 A system where the user's password is used similar to a **private ssh key**.
 The key is never shared, nor it is stored anywhere but the user's local storage (in this case, it's the user's mind).
 In such a system, the user's id would be public (similar to a public ssh key), but it reveals no information about the user whatsoever.
-Such a system provides a truly trustless authentication and [Nu.Id](https://nuid.io/) has made it possible for us.
-Nu.Id leverages a zero-knowledge cryptographic algorithm and distributed ledger technology to remove the need to store passwords in your system.
+Such a system provides a truly trustless authentication and [NuID](https://nuid.io/) has made it possible for us.
+NuID leverages a zero-knowledge cryptographic algorithm and distributed ledger technology to remove the need to store passwords in your system.
 The following [datahseet](https://nuid.io/pdf/data-sheet.pdf) clearly describes how they are achieving a trustless authentication system with the help of a zero-knowledge proof protocol.

 ![nu.id](https://i.imgur.com/uBgiFCM.png)

-## Implementing trustless authentication with NodeJS and Nu.Id
+## Implementing trustless authentication with NodeJS and NuID

 **Prerequisites**: You need a basic understanding of how a NodeJS application works.
 Please refer to this [tutorial](https://aparnajoshi.netlify.app/nodejs-authentication-with-passport-jwt-and-mongodb) to understand how to set up and work with a NodeJS application

-**Nu.Id**: Signup to the developer portal of Nu.Id.
+**NuID**: Signup to the developer portal of NuID.
 Once you login, you'll be provided with NuID API key.
 Copy the API key into your `.env` file at the root of your project.

 ```javascript
 NUID_API_KEY=<Your NuID API Key>